Michel93DM/Intent_Classification_NLP2023/README.md

 # Content

-In this  repository, you'll find the code of the four models we tested.
+In this  repository, you'll find the code of the three models we tested.

 Each jupyter file contain one complete procedure(raging from preprocessing the datasets to training and validation to finally predicting on new dataset)